M. A. Kidder

 Be kind to thy pastor - for many long yearsMrs.
 M. A. Kidder (Author)2

-Bear the news to every nationMary Ann Kidder (Author)3
+Bear the news to every nationMary A. Kidder (Author)3

 Beautiful Eden, refuge of peaceMrs.
 M. A. Kidder (Author)English12

-Before I strive to save poor soulsMary Ann Kidder (Author)4
+Before I strive to save poor soulsMrs.
+M. A. Kidder (Author)English4

 Bethlehem star, sweet gem of lightMary Ann Kidder (Author)5